Remi-Gau/NARPS_CPPL/README.md

 Below are the commands examples we used to run this analysis

 ### Start the docker image
 Run the following to start the octave-SPM docker image.
-The equivalent docker image will be uploaded to docker hub later for better reproducibility as docker images are not tagged on the SPM docker hub repository.
+The equivalent docker image has been uploaded to [docker hub](https://cloud.docker.com/repository/docker/remigau/cppl-narps/general) for better reproducibility as docker images are not tagged on the SPM docker hub repository.

 ```
 docker run -it --rm \